 Quick-drying FAQ: Dry at 125°F/52°C or lower for 18-36+ hours, until slices snap when cooled.

 Wash grapefruit well.
-Even if using organic, you need to soak and wash grapefruit to remove any residue and wax that may be on the skins.
+Even if using organic, you should soak and wash all citrus fruit to remove any residue and wax on the skin.

 Soak in a 50/50 solution of water and vinegar for about 15 minutes.
 Scrub with baking soda if you feel it necessary.